Chart Color Schemes

 Employment

-Notably, public administration & safety has a high concentration with employment levels at 1.6 times the regional average.
-However, health care & social assistance employs only 11.3% of local workers, below Greater Melbourne's 14.2%.
-The ratio of 0.7 workers per resident indicates ample local employment opportunities.
-Between December 2024 and December 2025, employment levels increased by 4.0%, while the labour force grew by 4.5%, raising the unemployment rate by 0.4 percentage points.
-In contrast, Greater Melbourne recorded employment growth of 2.4% and labour force growth of 2.8%, with an unemployment rise of 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Altona's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, based on a simple weighting extrapolation for illustrative purposes only.
+The worker-to-resident ratio is 0.7, indicating above-average local employment opportunities.
+In the year ending December 2025, employment increased by 4.3%, labour force by 4.8%, raising unemployment by 0.4 percentage points.
+Greater Melbourne saw lower growth rates in employment and labour force with a smaller rise in unemployment.
+Jobs and Skills Australia's May-25 forecasts project national employment growth of 6.6% over five years and 13.7% over ten years, but growth varies significantly between sectors.
+Applying these projections to Altona's mix suggests local employment could increase by 6.5% over five years and 13.4% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment